dansand/Python/part1/variables.md

     weight_kg = 55

-Just like with the string assigned to `name`, our numeric variable can be printed to the screen:
+Just like with the string assigned to `name`, our numeric (integer) variable can be printed to the screen:

     print(weight_kg)